Student Handbook: Section 3: Student Activities

 - The founding members will be required to attend no fewer than 4 campus events sponsored by other recognized Greek organizations on campus during their probationary year.

 - Greek organizations will be required to adopt a specific community service project that will either be an ongoing commitment or an annual happening.

-The Student Association will discuss the bylaws and make a formal recommendation to the Vice President for Student Affairs and Dean of Students regarding the new organization's petition for institutional recognition.
+- The SGA will review IGAs recommendation and all relevant material and make a formal recommendation to the Vice President of Strategic Inititiatives regarding the new organization's petition for institutional recognition.

-The Vice President for Student Affairs and Dean of Students, in light of the recommendation of Student Association, and any other related information, will make a decision whether or not to grant the newly forming Greek organization "provisional recognition.”
+The Vice President for Strategic Initiatives, in light of the recommendation of the IGA and SGA, and any other related information, will make a decision whether or not to grant the newly forming Greek organization "provisional recognition.”
 Until this provisional recognition is granted, the organization will refrain from the use and/or display of Greek letters.
-All newly forming Greek organizations will have a probationary period of one academic year, after which time the Vice President for Student Affairs and Dean of Students will decide upon the group's official recognition.
+All newly forming Greek organizations will have a probationary period of one academic year, after which time the Vice President for Strategic Initiatives will decide upon the group's official recognition.

 Academic Standards for Participation in Extracurricular Activities

 Any student currently on academic probation must limit extracurricular involvement to one major activity such as playing on a club sports team, being an officer of a student organization, or serving as a committee chairperson.
 In the interest of academic success, all other extracurricular activities which involve significant amounts of time must be discontinued.
 Students who have been on academic probation for two consecutive semesters will be ineligible to participate on a club sports team, to hold any student organization office, or to chair any committee while on probation.